 Maple Syrup Benefits for Hair

-You can easily make one at home.
+What’s best is that you can easily make one at home.
 Just pour five tablespoons of maple syrup onto your hair while it’s wet.
 Then, massage the scalp and add coconut or almond oil.
 Let the mixture soak in for 10–15 minutes and wash your hair.
 You can use this trick once or twice a week.

 Benefits of Maple Syrup for Skin